luna/luna-book/defining_functions.md

 const = x: y: x
 myLambda = x: y: z: (x + y) * z
 ```
 Simple lambdas can often be shortened even more by using the `_` idiom, which we have first seen in the section on currying.
-All occurences of `_` inside a parenthesized expression are replaced with consecutive lambda arguments.
+All occurrences of `_` inside a parenthesized expression are replaced with consecutive lambda arguments.
 This allows to simplify some constructions like this:

 ```
 _.succ # same as (x: x.succ)